kavia-common/azure-echo-chatbot-tester-26234-26243/echo_chatbot_backend/README.md

 - Python deps are listed in `requirements.txt` (includes `botbuilder-core` and `botbuilder-schema`).

-Run Django as you normally would, then:
+Run checks and start Django as you normally would, then:

+- Verify URLConf loads and dependencies using: python manage.py check

 - Validate the health endpoint: curl -i {BASE_URL}/api/health/